bfrmtx/procmt_2021/pmt_gui/procmt_mini/Readme_procmt.md

 More documentation can be found in our [manuals](https://manuals.geo-metronix.de/).

+### 2025

+Digital filtering has been adjusted to the new atss standard.The filter delay is shifted by one point.

+So for a 71 length FIR filter at 512 Hz I shift 477 points <br>
+(old version was 476 points) <br>
+Simply filter your *source* runs again if you want to be compatible in future.

 [^1]: You can open markdown files with VSCODE & preview extension in order to get a better view.